Cross-price elasticity formula

 is the price of good Y before the price changes.

 If the cross-price elasticity is negative, it implies that the quantity consumed of a good X decreases after there is a price decrease of Y. This is referred to as a complement good because consumers purchase these goods together.
 Examples of complement goods are:

 - Computers and operating systems

 If the cross-price elasticity is positive, it implies that the quantity consumed of good X increases after a price increase of good Y. This is referred to as a substitute good because consumers substitute towards purchasing Y instead of good X. Examples of substitute goods are:

 - Bus tickets and train tickets

-Given this new knowledge, we can conclude that good X from the example above is a substitute good for good Y because the elasticity is positive.
-To calculate what will happen to the demand of good X we plug the value 2 into our formula for elasticity on the left hand side and 0.15 as the denominator in the right hand side, giving
+Given this knowledge above, we can conclude that good X from the example above is a substitute good for good Y because the elasticity is positive.
+To calculate what will happen to the demand of good X we plug the value 2 into our formula for elasticity on the left-hand side and 0.15 as the denominator in the right-hand side, giving

 Multiplying both sides by 0.15 gives

-which allows us to conclude an 15% increase in the price of good Y will cause the quantity of good X to increase by 30% or 0.3.
+which allows us to conclude a 15% increase in the price of good Y will cause the quantity of good X to increase by 30% or 0.3.